SLawsonWoods/clustering_zillow/README.md

 - Document conclusions, takeaways, and next steps in the Final Report Notebook.

 Plan -> Acquire
-Store functions that are needed to acquire data from the customers, contract_type, internet_service_types and payment_types tables from the telco database on the Codeup data science database server; make sure the acquire.py module contains the necessary imports to run my code.
+Store functions that are needed to acquire data selecting single family units, with transaction dates in the specified months and year, from the Zillow database on the Codeup data science database server; make sure the acquire.py module contains the necessary imports to run my code.
 The final function will return a pandas DataFrame.
 Import the acquire function from the acquire.py module and use it to acquire the data in the Final Report Notebook.
 Plot distributions of individual variables.

 Plan -> Acquire -> Prepare